Roblox/roact/docs/api-reference.md

 !!! warning
 	`setState` can be called from anywhere **except**:

-	* Lifecycle hooks: `willUnmount`
+	* Lifecycle hooks: `willUnmount`, `willUpdate`
 	* Pure functions: `render`, `shouldUpdate`

-	Calling `setState` inside of `init` or `willUpdate` has special behavior.
-Because Roact is already going to update a component in these cases, that update will be replaced instead of another being scheduled.
+	Calling `setState` inside of `init` has special behavior.
+The result of setState will be used to determine initial state, and no additional updates will be scheduled.

 	Roact may support calling `setState` in currently-disallowed places in the future.